The receipt of the Spirit while in an uncircumcised state is irrefutable proof that Gentiles are accepted by God AS GENTILES – Galatians 3:1-4.

 - “Surely no man can forbid that these should not be baptized, seeing they have received the Holy Spirit just we… if the same free-gift God gave to them just as to us when we believed on the Lord Jesus Christ, who was I that could withstand God?” - (Acts 10:47, 11:17).

-The granting of the Spirit to Gentiles is irrefutable evidence that God has
+The granting of the Spirit to Gentiles was

-accepted them while still in an uncircumcised state.
+that God has accepted them even in an uncircumcised state.

 Having received the Spirit from faith, to now

-add Torah-keeping to “complete” their faith means abandoning
+add Torah-keeping to “complete” their faith meant abandoning

 the Spirit and resorting to “the flesh” - And “no flesh shall be